Ek Din 24 Ghante: Plot

 The film revolves around a father-girl-guy relationship.
-Sameera Dutta is the wild daughter who comes into conflict with her father when she meets Virendra "Viren".
+Sameera Dutta is the wild daughter who comes into conflict with her father when she meets Virendra "Viren."
 Sameera believes she has found true love, but it happens that Viren has a serious gambling problem and owes Rs.
 2 million to a casino owner, Patel.
-Viren seeks Sameera's help and in desperation and out of resentment for her father she threatens to reveal to her mother that he has a mistress who is pregnant with his child.
-When her father fails to give her the money, she places a revolver to his head.
-Her father not only informs the police, but he also hires a hitman to kill his daughter.
-Meanwhile, a strike cripples the city so Sameera must make her way on foot to the drop-off location to pay off Patel and save Viren's life.
+Viren seeks Sameera's help, and in desperation and out of resentment for her father, she threatens to reveal to her mother that he has a mistress who is pregnant with his child.
+When her father fails to give her the money, she places a revolver on his head.
+Her father not only informs the police but also hires a hitman to kill his daughter.
+Meanwhile, a strike cripples the city, so Sameera must make her way on foot to the drop-off location to pay off Patel and save Viren's life.
 After narrowly escaping both the police and her father's hired hitman, Sameera reaches the drop-off.
 After killing her pursuers, Patel takes the money and lets Viren go.
-However, Sameera accidentally overhears Viren telling how he staged the whole incident with Patel to obtain her father's money and that their relationship is a sham.
+However, Sameera accidentally overhears Viren telling her how he staged the whole incident with Patel to obtain her father's money and that their relationship is a sham.
 After shooting and killing Viren, Sameera walks away.